pkangasmaki/vincit_assignment/README.md

 _npm run lint_

-Start by giving start date and end date in the input fields on the frontpage.
+Start by giving preferred start date and end date in the input fields on the frontpage.
 There are two buttons; Volume and SMA5.
-Volume button displays statistics about the stocks volume and daily price changes.
-Whereas SMA5 button displays statistics about stocks opening price compared to the SMA5 price.
-You can switch between the two views by pushing either of the buttons.
+Volume button displays statistics about the stocks volume and daily price changes whereas SMA5 button displays statistics about stocks opening price compared to the SMA5 price.
+You can switch between the two views by clicking either of the buttons.